A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 \subsection{Low depth circuits}

 In this section, we consider factors of polynomials computable by small-size circuits that are also of \emph{bounded-depth}.
-These circuits form an extremely interesting subclass of arithmetic circuits since general circuits can be ``efficiently'' depth-reduced, unlike Boolean circuits.
-An influential body of work~\cite{VSBR1983,AV2008,Koi2012,Tav2015,GKKS2016} shows that any circuit of size $s$ computing a polynomial of degree $d$ can be equivalently written as a \emph{homogeneous} depth-$4$ circuit of size $s^{O(\sqrt{d})}$, or even a depth-$3$ circuit of that size, if one foregoes homogeneity.
+These circuits form a fascinating subclass of arithmetic circuits since general circuits can be ``efficiently'' depth-reduced, unlike Boolean circuits.
+An influential body of work~\cite{VSBR1983,AV2008,Koi2012,Tav2015,GKKS2016} shows that any circuit of size $s$ computing a polynomial of degree $d$ can be equivalently written as a \emph{homogeneous} depth-$4$ circuit of size $s^{O(\sqrt{d})}$, or even a depth-$3$ circuit of size $s^{O(\sqrt{d})}$ (over fields of characteristic zero), if one foregoes homogeneity.

 Dvir, Shpilka, and Yehudayoff~\cite{DSY2009} studied factors of low-depth circuits in order to extend the Hardness-Randomness paradigm of Kabanets and Impagliazzo~\cite{KI2004} (see \Cref{sec:hardness-randomness}) to this model.
 Of particular interest to them were factors of the form $y-g(\vecx)$ of a bounded-depth circuit $f(\vecx,y)$.
 They showed that if the individual degree of $f$ with respect to $y$ is bounded, then the root $g(\vecx)$ has a small bounded-depth circuit.